DamianSuess/SysVDM/readme.md

 # System - Virtual Desktop Manager

+> Archive of one of my older projects dating back to 2004 written in VB6

 Xeno Innovations' - Virtual Desktop Manager allows you to run 4 different desktops without filling up the taskbar and minimized GDI usage. (virtual window manager vdm vwm)

 ![](visual-help2.png)